About campaigns

 Click the Destinations column, and then select a destination from the list.

-Select one or more destinations for each recipient group.
+Select one or more destinations for each treatment group.

-Do this for each destination to which you want to send this recipient group.
+Do this for each destination to which you want to send this treatment group.

 Destinations for customers with an active lifecycle status.